 Hey, kids!
-Would you like your artwork to appear on the 13th Annual Youth Birding Competition T-shirt?
+Would you like your artwork to appear on the 14th Annual Youth Birding Competition T-shirt?
 How about winning a Michaels gift card for free art supplies?
 Then plan on taking part in the 2019 T-shirt Art Contest.
-Details to come this winter.
 Read about the 2018 contest and winners.

 The Youth Birding Competition is a 24-hour birding event during the peak of spring migration.
 Youth teams spend the day finding as many species as they can as they compete against teams their own age.
 The competition is capped off with a wildlife show and awards banquet.
 Registration is open for the 2019 event, set for April 26–27.
 Read about the 2018 event.